About Blog Publications Research Resume Teaching

 Jean-Baptiste Bouvier, Sai Pushpak Nandanoori, Melkior Ornik

-submitted to the IEEE Transactions on Control of Network Systems, 2023
+IEEE Transactions on Control of Network Systems, 2024

 Resilience of cyber-physical networks to unexpected failures is a critical need widely recognized across domains.
 For instance, power grids, telecommunication networks, transportation infrastructures and water treatment systems have all been subject to disruptive malfunctions and catastrophic cyber-attacks.
 Following such adverse events, we investigate scenarios where a network node suffers a loss of control authority over some of its actuators.
 These actuators are not following the controller's commands and are instead producing undesirable outputs.
 The repercussions of such a loss of control can propagate and destabilize the whole network despite the malfunction occurring at a single node.
 To assess system vulnerability, we establish resilience conditions for networks with a subsystem enduring a loss of control authority over some of its actuators.
 Furthermore, we quantify the destabilizing impact on the overall network when such a malfunction perturbs a nonresilient subsystem.
 We illustrate our resilience conditions on two academic examples and on the classical IEEE 39-bus system.